sirinath/Terracotta/dso/branches/oss-cleanup/terracotta-samples/example07-cache/README.txt

-Using BigMemory as a Cache
+Using Terracotta Server as a Cache
 ==========

 Overview:
 =========
-This example will demonstrate how to use BigMemory as a cache
+This example will demonstrate how to use Terracotta Server as a cache

 Requirements:
 ===============